londelec/leandcxmlman/source/sections/IEC101sl/ASDUSettings.rst

                 :xmlref:`CAASize`
      :val:      1 or 2
-     :desc:     Common address of ASDU size in bytes (default 1 byte)
+     :desc:     Common Address of ASDU size in bytes (default 1 byte)

    * :attr:     :xmlref:`IOASize`
      :val:      1; 2 or 3